Ahmed-Refa3e/Store-App/README.md

 - **ASP.NET Core MVC**: Used to structure the application, ensuring a clean separation of concerns.
 - **SQL / NoSQL Databases**: For efficient and secure database management.
 - **Bootstrap**: Ensures a responsive and visually appealing design for both mobile and desktop users.
-- **N-Tier Architecture**: Separation of concerns to improve scalability, modularity, and maintainability.
+- **Clean Architecture**: Separation of concerns to improve scalability, modularity, and maintainability.

 ## Additional Technical Highlights
 - **Repository Pattern**: Provides a flexible and reusable way to manage data access.